BorisFlu/PIS2018/README.md

 <br>The algorithm is based on transfer learning and a convolutional neural network.
 Trained on 1700 data, the accuracy on the validation set is close to 98%.

 # Code documentation
-You can find the commented code for the front-end under the "docs" folder or have a look at the commented notebook used to train the model. (back-end part).
+You can find the commented code for the front-end under the "docs" folder or have a look at the commented notebook used to train the model (back-end part).

 Personal Interaction Studio Project 2018: "Spotted Indigenous"